dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/intro.md

 * If the database is not found;
   * It is created and loaded with test data.
 It loads test data into arrays rather than `List<T>` collections to optimize performance.
-* If the database if found, it takes no action.
+* If the database is found, it takes no action.

 Update *Program.cs* with the following code: